 Hitori is a number-elimination puzzle based on a square grid filled with numbers.
-The object is to shade squares so that the numbers don’t appear in a row or column more than once.
-In addition, shaded squares must not touch each other vertically or horizontally while all un-shaded squares must create a single continuous area.
+The object is to shade squares so that no number appears in a row or column more than once.
+In addition, shaded (black) squares do not touch each other vertically or horizontally and all un-shaded (white) squares create a single continuous area when the puzzle is completed.
 In this example we have a 5x5 Hitori puzzle with five columns marked a through e, and five rows marked 1 through 5.
 It is clear that some rows and columns have the same numbers more than once and some numbers must be shaded… but how?

 The easiest way to begin a Hitori puzzle is to scan rows and columns using the starting techniques.
 After finding and solving these first clues, proceed to the next techniques to continue solving the puzzle.
 Here are some ways of using the starting techniques: